codeship/scripts/README.md

 This is fine if you call the script as documented above (via the `curl` command).
 But it will have side effects if you copy the commands into your settings on [codeship.com](https://codeship.com) as any command that fails after the `set -e`) will terminate your build.
 You'll get a `SYSTEM` build status, but no further error message or log output.
 You probably don't want this :)

+Please see the post at https://documentation.codeship.com/basic/builds-and-configuration/scripts/#set--e for more information on how `set -e` works and why this causes issues if you include it in your setup or test commands.

 ## Code of Conduct